Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Protocol-specific results

-\begin{supproposition}[Average relative resolvability III with Zero Noise Extrapolation] Consider a Richardson extrapolation strategy based on Eq.~\eqref{eq:appdx_ZNE_taylor}, an exponential extrapolation strategy based on Eq.~\eqref{eq:appdx_ZNE_exp} and a NIBP extrapolation strategy based on Eq.~\eqref{eq:appdx_ZNE_NIBP}.
+\begin{supproposition}[Basis-averaged relative resolvability II with Zero-Noise Extrapolation] Consider a Richardson extrapolation strategy based on Eq.~\eqref{eq:appdx_ZNE_taylor}, an exponential extrapolation strategy based on Eq.~\eqref{eq:appdx_ZNE_exp} and a NIBP extrapolation strategy based on Eq.~\eqref{eq:appdx_ZNE_NIBP}.
 We presume perfect access to an augmented noisy circuit where the noise rate is increased by factor $a>1$.
 Denote the output state at the base and augmented noise levels as $\rho(1)$ and $\rho(a)$ respectively.
 Then we have

 where $\widehat{\overline{\rchi}}_{\boldsymbol{\lambda}}$ is the averaged relative resolvability defined in Definition \ref{def:chi_av_3}, $P(1)$ is the purity of $\rho(1)$, $P(a)$ is the purity of $\rho(a)$, and